Ashritha-Reddy1004/Ashritha-Reddy1004/README.md

 - 👋 Hi, I’m @Ashritha
-- SDE Intern at Vitwit Hyderabad
 - 👀 I’m interested in Technolgy in specific Machine Learning, Competetive Coding and Artificial Intelligence
-- 🌱 I’m currently pursuing Bachelor's of Technology in Artificial Intelligence Engineering
+- 🌱 I’m pursuing Bachelor's of Technology in Artificial Intelligence Engineering currently in my final year
 - 💞️ I’m looking to collaborate on Machine Learning and AI
 - 📫 How to reach me ashrithareddy1004@gmail.com